richardsondev/AggregateConfigBuildTask/README.md

 - The `Configs` directory contains the YAML files to be aggregated.
 - The output will be generated as `out/output.json`.
 - The `AddSourceProperty` flag adds the source file name to each configuration entry.
-- The `AdditionalProperties` are injected into the top-level of the output as custom metadata.

 ### ARM Template Parameters Output Example